Charting Your Mental Health

 Cutting: Not usually, but possible

-Daily Functioning: unable to complete daily tasks, not motivated to do any normal activities, focus is completely on getting to location
+Daily Functioning: unable to complete daily tasks, not motivated to do any normal activities, focus is completely on getting to the location

-Honesty: Only by a miracle, but possible
+Honesty: Only by a miracle, but possible.
+Refusal to communicate with others, typically to avoid any deterrents.

 On a 10 day-